kedi1991/project01/README.md

 - find their way to any page using constantly available links to all pages wherever they are.
 - view all features of the website by carefully selecting colors, pictures, fonts and styles that will not obstract the view of the users while they navigate the site.
 - report any disatisfaction with service to the owners of the restaurant using an easily accessible form in the header
-- make requests through a contct form and schedule one-on-one engagements.
+- make requests through a contact form and schedule one-on-one engagements.
+- to navigate the site with ease on any device and operating system as long as they have internet connectivity.

 <h2>3.
 Features</h2>